bmai1/shogi-for-crabs/README.md

-Shogi implementation (USI-compatible GUI) in Rust with lishogi assets, shogi-rs, and apery_rust shogi engine.
+Shogi GUI in Rust with lishogi assets, shogi-rs, and apery_rust shogi engine.

 What is Shogi?
 It's Japanese chess, and I suck at it.